natsuhiko/rasqual/README.md

 	export RHOME=/software/R-3.0.0/bin/
 	$RHOME/R --vanilla --quiet --args data/Y.txt data/K.txt < R/txt2bin.R > log

 You also need to prepare custom VCF files containing the allele specific counts at all SNPs.
 The files have to contain an additional subfield, "AS", located within the genotype field consisting of two integers, the reference and alternative allele counts, separated by a comma.
+For example, sample **_i_** is heterozygous at a SNP and has 1 and 10 reads overlapping with the reference and alternative alleles respectively, the genotype field for the sample becomes

+	...
+FORMAT ...
+Sample_i ...
+	...
+GL:AS  ...
+0|1:1,10 ...

-You can find the example (chr11.gz) in the _data_ directory.
+You can find the example VCF (chr11.gz) in the _data_ directory.

 ## Genotype likelihood

 To maximize the ability of RASQUAL, we recommend to incorporate uncertainty in imputed genotypes.
 There are three options using

 1. allelic probability (AP)

+	...
+FORMAT ...
+Sample_i
+	...
+AP:AS  ...
+0.0,-5.0:1,10

 2. genotype likelihood (GL)
 3. imputation quality scoare (R^2)